allanabailey/code-quiz-p1/README.md

 ## Technologies Used
-* Programming Languages: HTML, CSS, JavaScript
+* Programming Languages: HTML, CSS, JavaScript, JQuery (https://ajax.googleapis.com/ajax/libs/jquery/3.5.1/jquery.min.js)
 * [GitPod](https://gitpod.io)
     * GitPod was used as the IDE to develop and write the project and was then pushed to GitHub.
 * [Google Fonts](https://fonts.google.com/)